FairwindsOps/insights-docs/docs/configure/policy/rules.md

 ### CLI
-To publish a new rule, you can use the [CLI](/configure/policy/cli).
+To manage rules in an infrastructure-as-code repository, you can use the [Insights CLI](/configure/policy/cli).
+Be sure to read the [CLI documentation](/configure/policy/cli) before getting started here.

 First, create a new YAML file in the `rules` directory.
 This will contain your JavaScript, as well as some metadata.